Sundsvallskommun/api-service-document/README.md

 # Document

-_The service provides support for creating, readning, updating and deleting documents and their ingående document files.
+_The service provides support for creating, readning, updating and deleting documents and document files attached to them.
 It also has support for reading revisions of a document._

 ## Getting Started